SEO 2 Best Practices: Finding Images/Choosing Free Photos

 Perfect looking people smiling around computers or during meetings in otherwise bland office spaces without any context.

-Such photos were obviously made to fit lots of websites but the people on them look so out of place that you are effectively lying to your audience.
+Such photos were obviously made to fit lots of websites.
+Yet the people on them look so out of place that you are effectively lying to your audience.

 • men with long or facial hair or both